 Amazon announced the first Kindle in 2007 and since then we have seen seven generations go by.
-The eighth has now been announced in the form of the Kindle Oasis and it joins the current line-up of the Kindle, Kindle Paperwhite and Kindle Voyager.
+The eighth more recently became available in the form of the Kindle Oasis and it heads the current line-up of the Kindle, Kindle Paperwhite and Kindle Voyage.

 Amazon Kindle Oasis vs Kindle Voyage vs Kindle Paperwhite: Display